 Tamam means okay in English.
 You can say ”tamam” to accept an offer or when you’re told to do a task.
 This word indicates that you understand what you have to do and you are going to do it.

 Lütfen means please in English.
-You can use this word whenever you want to sound politer.
+You can use this word whenever you want to sound more polite.
 It is generally used when requesting something from a person or insisting on something.

 You may even hear many children say ”lütfen” when they want their parents to buy them a toy.